 But wait, there is a lazy way, with poor results!
-You can submit your default data feed (Not Content API) to other target countries by using Google Merchant automatic currency conversion.
+Using Google Merchant’s automatic currency conversion, you can submit your default data feed (Not Content API) to other target countries.
 This means you can use 1 data feed for all target countries which have currency conversion possible.

 This is only available if you are using XML, Text, or Google Spreadsheet.
 If you are using Shopify’s Content API, then this option is not available.

 There is a catch!
-As of writing, you will only get 10% impressions or less if you are using this method, that is why I call this the lazy way.
-If you are serious about increasing sales than go with option 1.
+As of writing, you will only get 10% impressions or less if you use this method.
+That is why I call this the lazy way.
+If you are serious about increasing sales, then go with option 1 or 2.